-

 Building Energy Rating Certificate, every rented dwelling is required by law to have one.

-Provided on a BER Cerfticate, rating the energy efficiency of a building from A1 to G based on CO2 emissions.
+Provided on a BER Certificate, rating the energy efficiency of a building from A1 to G based on CO2 emissions.

 Companies Registration Office number given to companies when they register with the Companies Registration Office.

 A draft number is the unique number assigned to each draft tenancy registration application.
-It will be replaced with an RT Number once the registration has been confirmed.
+It will be replaced with an RT Number once the tenancy has been registered.

-There can only be one active tenancy registration on a rented dwelling at any one time.
+There can only be one active tenancy registration for a rented dwelling at any one time.

 This is a continuation of a part 4 tenancy in a new tenancy cycle where at least one of the original tenants remains as part of the tenancy registration.

-If a tenancy has not been registered for one or more tenancy cycles (4 or 6 years) then it is referred to as a Missed Registration.
+If a tenancy has not been registered for one or more tenancy cycles (either 4 or 6 years) then it is referred to as a Missed Registration.
 Click here for more information.

 If the landlord is a trustee of a pension fund, then the details must be provided during the application process as Additional Title in the format of ‘Trustee of XYZ Pension Fund’.